Curry Pumpkin Tarts with Rocket Dip

 - 500gm grated tasty cheese

-- 3 shallots or spring onions, chopped
+- 3 spring onions, chopped

 - 3 rashers bacon, rind removed and chopped

-- Preheat oven to 180 degrees.
+- Preheat oven to 180°C (160 fan forced).
 Line a tray with baking paper.

-- Carefully remove the top and hollow out the Cobb loaf.
+- Carefully remove the top and hollow out the cobb loaf.
 Retain the bread and chop into bite size pieces.

 - Combine the sour cream, grated cheese, spring onions and bacon.
-Fill the hollowed Cobb loaf with the bacon and cheese mixture.
+Fill the hollowed cobb loaf with the bacon and cheese mixture.

 - Place on baking tray and cook for about 45 minutes until golden and cheese is melted.